nihalwashere/nihalwashere/README.md

-Hey, I am Nihal 👋
+## Hey, I am Nihal 👋

 - 🔭 I’m currently working on: [CodeKickBot](https://codekickbot.com/)

 - 🌱 I’m currently learning: Remix

-- 👯 I’m looking to collaborate on: Front-end projects
+- 👯 I’m looking to collaborate on: Building MVP's

 - 🤔 I’m looking for help with: Finding a new job